mainkoon81/Study-V004-Statistical-Model-Collection-IV/README.md

    - 3> For t=... don't stop until convergence... **M-Step**
      - Maximize the joint distribution of the data and the hidden variable.
 In other words, given the current data, estimate the parameters to update the model (Computes parameters maximizing the expected log-likelihood found on the E step).
+     - Assuming **weight** is a prior, it re-estimate the parameter values given the current posterior.
      - **Get the maximizer** from maximizing the Q-function and update... (but sometimes you cannot get the maximizer..)
      <img src="https://user-images.githubusercontent.com/31917400/66701362-89865100-ecf3-11e9-946b-de8c491c782c.jpg" />